anbox-cloud/discourse-docs/exp/application-streaming.md

  5. Each network path is bundled in an `ICE candidate`.
 There are usually multiple ICE candidates per peer and both sides negotiate the best candidate pair.
  6. Both peers agree on the best network path (`ICE candidate`) and start the actual streaming.
 At this point, they stop communicating through the Gateway web socket and communicate directly with each other.

-Details about messages exchanged between the client and the container are not covered in this guide, but you can find more information [here](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API/Signaling_and_video_calling).
+Details about messages exchanged between the client and the container are not covered in this guide, but you can find more information on [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API/Signaling_and_video_calling).

 ### 3. Establishing the stream